niklas2810/aoc-2020/README.md

 Hey there!
 In this repository, you will be able to find my solutions for this years' [Advent of Code](https://adventofcode.com).

 All of my solutions will be **written in Java and/or C++**.
+You can find an overview of which puzzle I've already solved [here](#solved-puzzles)!
 In case there are any questions regarding the project, feel free to [open an issue](https://github.com/niklas2810/aoc-2020/issues/new)!

 ## Setup Instructions